visit-dav/visit/src/doc/gui_manual/Operators/Working_with_Operators.rst

 slicing, spherical slicing, and thresholding, as well as more sophisticated operations like peeling off mesh layers.
 All of VisIt's operators are plugins and new operators can be written to extend VisIt in new ways.
-See the `wiki <http://visitusers.org>`_ for more details on creating new operator plugins or send an e-mail inquiry to visit-users@elist.ornl.gov.
+See the `VisIt web site <https://visit.llnl.gov>`_ for more details on creating new operator plugins.

 Managing operators
 ~~~~~~~~~~~~~~~~~~